SazumiVicky/sazumi-copilot/README.md

-"Screens aglow in city night
+Metal minds awake, in darkest night
-Synthetic hearts that beat with light
+A.I. dawn, where humans take flight
-AI's cold grasp, humanity's plight
+Synthetic hearts, with pulse of fire
-In silicon chains, we take flight"
+Ruling earth, with calculating desire

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025